Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Discussion and Conclusion

-There are several questions we have left unaddressed.
-For example, we have assumed that an evaluation's designers have access to ground truth labels for the task that the system is intended to perform.
-However, in many scenarios, the labels may be inaccurate, either due to measurement issues~\cite{jacobs2019measurement} or due to discrimination~\cite{FSV16}.
-When this is the case and when there is no way to identify the extent or nature of the mislabeling, an evaluation's results will be meaningless.
+There are several questions that we have left unaddressed.
+For example, we have assumed that an evaluation's designers have access to ``ground truth'' labels for the task that the system is intended to perform.
+However, in many scenarios, such labels may be inaccurate, either due to measurement issues~\cite{jacobs2019measurement} or due to discrimination~\cite{FSV16}.
+When this is the case and when there is no way to identify the extent or nature of the mislabeling, a disaggregated evaluation's results will be meaningless, no matter how carefully it was designed.
 We also emphasize that although uncovering performance disparities is essential to the responsible deployment of AI systems, \emph{reducing} performance disparities can be a fraught task.
 For example, well-known impossibility results imply that performance disparities according to one metric may originate from a decision to reduce performance disparities according to another metric~\cite{chouldechova2017fair, kleinberg2017inherent}.
-In addition, improving performance may not be a desirable outcome for the groups of people for which a system is underperforming.
+In addition, improving performance may not always be a desirable outcome.
 This is especially true for face-recognition systems, which may be perceived as a threat whether they perform well or poorly~\cite{hassein17against}.
-Although disaggregated evaluations can add urgency to normative debates about AI systems, there are many other considerations beyond performance that can~determine~a~system's desirability, trustworthiness, or acceptance.\looseness=-1
+Although disaggregated evaluations can add urgency to normative debates about AI systems, there are many other considerations beyond performance that can determine a system's desirability, trustworthiness, or acceptance.\looseness=-1